 Animation on the web can be done via

 <video>, animated gifs and even animated PNGs and other image types.
 The performance cost of animating a CSS property can vary from one property to another, and animating expensive CSS properties can result in jank as the browser struggles to hit a smooth frame rate.

 Users expect all interface interactions to be smooth and all user interfaces to be responsive.
 Animation can help make a site feel faster and responsive, but animations can also make a site feel slower and janky if not done correctly.
 Responsive user interfaces have a frame rate of 60 frames per second (fps).
 While it is not always possible to maintain 60fps, it is important to maintain a high and steady frame rate for all animations.
-Let's take a look at how we can use browser tools to inspect the frame rate.
-We'll also discuss some tips to create and maintain a fast and steady frame rate.

 With CSS animations you specify a number of keyframes, each of which uses CSS to define the appearance of the element at a particular stage of the animation.
 The browser creates the animation as a transition from each keyframe to the next.